izzuddinsofi/concrete-with-cracks-project/README.md

 ## 3. Methadology
 ### 3.1.
 Data Pipeline
 The picture with its labels are first loaded and preprocessed.
 The data is first split into train-validation set, with a ratio of of 70:30.
 The validation data is then divided into two portions in an 80:20 ratio to obtain test data.
-The validation data is then divided into validation-test of 80:20 ratio.

 ### 3.2.
 Model Pipeline
 The input layer is intended to receive coloured pictures with a size of 160x160 pixels.
 The final form will be (160,160,3).